oriedita/oriedita.github.io/download.md

 ### Java .jar

 Runs on any platform that is supported by Java SE.
-Make sure you have at least **Java 11** installed, you can download Java from [adoptium.net](https://adoptium.net/index.html?variant=openjdk11&jvmVariant=hotspot) or from other trusted Java distributors.
+Make sure you have at least **Java {{ site.data.version.java}}** installed, you can download Java from [adoptium.net](https://adoptium.net/index.html?variant=openjdk11&jvmVariant=hotspot) or from other trusted Java distributors.

 [Download Java Executable Jar (.jar)](https://github.com/oriedita/oriedita/releases/download/v{{ site.data.version.latest }}/oriedita-{{ site.data.version.latest }}.jar){: .btn .btn-download :}

 ## Older versions

 Download older releases from the GitHub Releases page.
+Here you can also read what has changed in a specific version.

 [Older releases](https://github.com/oriedita/oriedita/releases){: .btn :}